Naavik/nixos-wizard/CONTRIBUTING.md

 - `nixstr(val)` - Utility function that wraps strings in quotes for valid Nix syntax
 - `fmt_nix(nix)` - Formats generated Nix code using the `nixfmt` tool
 - `highlight_nix(nix)` - Syntax highlights Nix code using `bat` for display purposes
+- `attrset!` - A macro that allows you to write Nix attribute sets.
+Returns a `String`.

 ### Configuration Generation